ExaWorks/psij-python/docs/development/tutorial_add_executor.rst

     qstat -f -F json -x 2154.edtb-01.mcp.alcf.anl.gov

-The parameters change the default behaviour of ``qstat`` to something more useful for parsing: ``-f`` asks for full output, with `-x` including information for completed jobs (which is normally suppressed) and ``-F json`` asking for the output to be formatted as JSON (rather than a default text tabular view).
+The parameters change the default behavior of ``qstat`` to something more useful for parsing: ``-f`` asks for full output, with `-x` including information for completed jobs (which is normally suppressed) and ``-F json`` asking for the output to be formatted as JSON (rather than a default text tabular view).

 This JSON output, which is passed to ``parse_status_output`` looks something like this (with a lot of detail removed)::